-$async_alert (alert_msg: str, new_prompt: Optional[str] = None) \rightarrow None$
+$async_alert (alert_msg: str, new_prompt: Optional[str] = None) \rightarrow None$ a prompt is onscreen.
+Therefore, it is best to acquire the lock before calling this function to guarantee the alert prints and to avoid raising a RuntimeError.

 Display an important message to the user while they are at a command line prompt.
 To the user it appears as if an alert message is printed above the prompt and their current input text and cursor location is left alone.